Filters Filters — How Long to Backwash Pool Sand Filter: Complete Guide

 How long should I backwash my sand filter to avoid wasting water?

-I'm trying to maintain my pool myself because the local pool store keeps pushing expensive services and chemicals I probably don't need.
+Since it's 11 PM and my sand filter pressure just spiked to dangerous levels — need to backwash this thing before my pump burns out overnight.
 Right now I'm dealing with my sand filter - the pressure has gone up quite a bit from when I first cleaned it, and I know it's time to backwash.

 But here's my question: how long should I actually run the backwash cycle?
 I don't want to waste a ton of water (my utility bills are already high enough), but I also want to make sure I'm doing it properly.
 Is there a specific time I should aim for, or some other way to tell when it's done?
 I'd rather figure this out myself than pay someone else to do basic maintenance.